wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnectsync-configure-filtering.md

 In Azure AD Connect sync, you can enable filtering at any time.
 If you have already run the default configurations of directory synchronization and then configured the filtering, the objects that are filtered out are no longer synchronized to Azure AD.
 As a result of this, any objects in Azure AD that were previously synchronized but were then filtered are deleted in Azure AD.
 If objects were inadvertently deleted because of a filtering error, you can re-create the objects in Azure AD by removing your filtering configurations, and then synchronize your directories again.

-> [AZURE.IMPORTANT]Microsoft does not support modification or operation of the Azure AD Connect Sync outside of those actions formally documented.
-Any of these actions may result in an inconsistent or unsupported state of Azure AD Connect Sync and as a result, Microsoft cannot provide technical support for such deployments.
+> [AZURE.IMPORTANT]Microsoft does not support modification or operation of the Azure AD Connect sync outside of those actions formally documented.
+Any of these actions may result in an inconsistent or unsupported state of Azure AD Connect sync and as a result, Microsoft cannot provide technical support for such deployments.

 With the exception of outbound attribute-based filtering, the configurations will be retained when you install or upgrade to a newer version of Azure AD Connect.
 It is always a best practice to verify that the configuration was not inadvertently changed after an upgrade to a newer version before running the first synchronization cycle.